SimonEnsemble/PorousMaterials.jl/README.md

 ```julia
 push!(LOAD_PATH, homedir() * "/PorousMaterials.jl/src/")
 ```
-If you put the above line in your `~/.juliarc` file, the command will run silently every time you run Julia!
+Add the above line to your `~/.juliarc` file to avoid typing this command every time you `using PorousMaterials`.

 5. Finally, in Julia, load all functions in `PorousMaterials.jl` into the namespace: